imzbf/md-editor-v3/README.md

 ## 🪤 Components

-They are used as attributes of the editor component, eg: `Editor.DropdownToolbar`.
+They are used as attributes of the editor component, eg: `MdEditor.DropdownToolbar`.
 For more examples, refer to [document](https://imzbf.github.io/md-editor-v3).

 ### 🐣 NormalToolbar

-`Editor.NormalToolbar`
+`MdEditor.NormalToolbar`

 - **props**